zudochkin/awesome-newsletters/README.md

 ## Business/Finance
 * [Finimize](http://insider.finimize.com/).
 Understand today's financial news within 3 minutes.
 For free.
 * [The Pricing Newsletter](https://taprun.com/newsletter/).
 Q&As, lessons, and news articles to help startups and business owners understand how to implement pricing strategy.
+* [FBA monthly](https://fbamonthly.com/).
+FBA Monthly is an across-the-board summary of the month's most important news articles and blog posts regarding Amazon businesses.
+Only actual news, solutions, strategies, seller-to-seller tips and much more.

 ## Awesome news
 * [HackerNewsLetter](https://www.hackernewsletter.com/).
 A weekly newsletter of the best articles on startups, technology, programming, and more.
 All links are curated by hand from the popular Hacker News site.